Locally Markov walks on finite graphs

 \section{Conclusion and related questions}

-We have introduced locally Markov walks on finite graphs, in which a particle decides its next move based on the past local actions.
-We used the total chain - a Markov chain derived from locally Markov walks, in which we keep track of all past local actions performed, as well as the particle location - in order to analyze the long term behaviour of locally Markov walks, including its convergence to stationarity and ergodicity.
-We have also analyzed a specific example of a locally Markov walk, the uniform unicycle walk on complete graphs.
+We have introduced locally Markov walks on finite graphs, where a particle determines its next move based on its past local actions.
+To study their long-term behavior — such as convergence to stationarity and ergodicity — we employed the total chain, a Markov chain that records both the particle’s position and the history of local actions.
+As a concrete example, we analyzed the uniform unicycle walk on complete graphs.